bookofproofs/bookofproofs.github.io/_sources/history/18th-century/rodrigues.md

 **Olinde Rodrigues** was a French mathematician best known for his formula for the Legendre polynomials.

 ### Mathematical Profile (Excerpt):
-* Olinde Rodrigues's father was Isaac Rodrigues (30 March 1771 - 8 September 1846), a bookkeeper, and his mother was Sara-Sophie Lopes-Fonseca (11 January 1776 - 18 February 1846).
-* Isaac and Sara-Sophie had eight children, of whom Olinde was the eldest.
 * We certainly know that he did not use his first name Benjamin and was known as Olinde Rodrigues.
 * In fact Olinde was not one of his given names.
 * At this point Olinde was added to Rodrigues names.
-* The family were Jewish and wished to obey the directive yet not give Rodrigues the name of a Christian saint.
 * Sometimes in later life he used the name Benjamin-Olinde.
-* Rodrigues was born into a Jewish family which was almost certainly of Spanish origin (although some claim that the family were of Portuguese origin).
 * Olinde entered the Lycée Impérial (now the Lycée Louis-le-Grand) in Paris.
 * Chasles was a contemporary of Olinde at the Lycée Impérial and both sat the entrance examinations for the École Polytechnique and École Normale in 1811.
 * Rodrigues was ranked first in the competitive examination while Chasles was ranked second.